 Insa's progressive discipline policy is designed to provide a structured corrective action process to improve and prevent a recurrence of undesirable behavior and/or performance issues.
 It has been designed to be consistent with our organizational values.
 Outlined below are the steps of our progressive discipline policy and procedure.
+Employees are expected to demonstrate sustained improvement while on progressive discipline.

 Insa reserves the right to combine or skip steps depending upon the facts of each situation and the severity of the offense.
 The level of disciplinary intervention may also vary.
 Some of the factors that will be considered are whether the offense is repeated despite coaching, counseling and/or training; the employee's work record; the severity of the offense; and the impact the conduct and performance issues have on our organization.